 ADO (ActiveX Data Objects) - an application program interface from Microsoft that lets a programmer writing Windows applications get access to a relational or non-relational database from both Microsoft and other database providers.

-- the next generation of Microsoft's Active Server Page (ASP); both ASP and ASP.NET allow a Web site builder to dynamically build Web pages on the fly by inserting queries to a relational database in the Web page.
+ASP.NET - the next generation of Microsoft's Active Server Page (ASP); both ASP and ASP.NET allow a Web site builder to dynamically build Web pages on the fly by inserting queries to a relational database in the Web page.

 BPEL (Business Process Execution Language) - an XML-based language designed to enable task-sharing for a distributed computing or grid computing environment - even across multiple organizations - using a combination of Web services.

 BPML (Business Process Modeling Language) - an XML-based metalanguage for modeling business processes, much as XML is, itself, a metalanguage with the ability to model enterprise data.

 CORBA (Common Object Request Broker Architecture) - an architecture and specification for creating, distributing, and managing distributed program objects in a network.